 Vinyl Roof Deck – Repair or Replace?

 If your home is more than 20 years old, it’s possible that your vinyl roof deck is starting to show its age.
 Replacing a vinyl roof deck can be a lengthy and expensive process, it’s a good idea to examine your deck and decide whether a replacement is entirely necessary.
 You might be able to simply invest in a few repairs your roof deck to keep it in shape for another decade or two.
 Tuff Industries explores what you should look for and how to deal with any issues that might arise:

 Examine Vinyl Roof Deck Damage

 The primary key here is whether the damage to your vinyl roof deck is simply cosmetic, or whether there is an underlying structural/safety issue.
 For a correct determination, you’ll need the help of a professional deck contractor.
 Some vinyl roof deck issues can be resolved easily.

 Can Other Avenues be Explored?

 Sometimes older decks simply lack aesthetic appeal.
 While a complete overhaul could certainly give you the deck you desire, it would be at a major expense.
 Perhaps changing out a few aspects of your deck could help mitigate the need for a full vinyl deck replacement.
-Suggestions include new deck furniture, adding some color, buying plants and containers, etc. If the railing around your vinyl roof deck is dated, consider updating it to something more modern.
+Suggestions include new deck furniture, adding some colour, buying plants and containers, etc. If the railing around your vinyl roof deck is dated, consider updating it to something more modern.
 Hanging some wall art or stringing lights can also add some ambiance that might help you overlook other aspects of your deck.

 Is it a Straightforward Repair?